Updated: Sep 13

 A dry dropper rig is a technique fly fishermen use to present two flies at the same time.
 The method allows an angler to present a dry fly and a subsurface fly simultaneously.

 Dry dropper rigs are unique.
-They allow fly fishermen to cover various depths of the water column without giving up the opportunity to land a trout on a dry fly.
+They allow fly fishermen to fish a subsurface fly without giving up the opportunity to land a trout on a dry fly.

 Picture this: You’ve fished hard all day and covered a lot of ground watching for rising trout.
 You finally spot the pod of risers that gets your heart pumping.
 You see the fish feeding right below the surface, and decide to tie on your favorite emerger pattern.
 After several perfectly executed slack line casts, you’ve landed exactly zero fish.
 You saw a few trout show interest, but once they came within 2 inches of your fly, they turned their nose in refusal.
 If there was ever a time for a dry dropper rig, this is it.

-Dry dropper setup method # 1: Dropper attached to the tag end of the dry fly knot.
+Dry dropper setup # 1: Dropper attached to the tag end of the dry fly knot.